-There are three primary expressions of numbers used in writing.
-Cardinal numbers (one, two, three . . .) and numeric digits (0, 1, 2, 3 . . .) show quantity and ordinal numbers show sequence or position (first, second, third . . .).
+There are three primary expressions of states used in writing.
+Cardinal numbers (one, two, three \dots) and numeric digits $(0, 1, 2, 3 \dots)$ show quantity and ordinal numbers show sequence or position (first, second, third \dots).

 When including numbers in sentences, spell out cardinal figures zero through nine, cardinal figures that are rounded, ordinal figures, common fractions with hyphens, and any numbers that appear at the beginning of a sentence.